 Every party uses them as their vote banks

-The managers of the gardens also take away from them their right to vote on their own free will.
-Everyone has to vote to that party which manager wants.
+The managers of the gardens also take away from them their right to vote of their own free will.
+Everyone has to vote for that party which the manager wants.
 Even after doing so much, they are not even given the necessary facilities like a clean toilet, proper sanitation and clean water.

 Lockdown or hell?

-During COVID-19 pandemic Lockdown, free foood was distributed everywhere but inflation also increased.
-Reach of ration cards increased, many people also benefited but the condition of tea garden workers of Assam worsened.
-Ration cards of many laborers were made but they did not get dietary supplements like others get.
-Some people got little and the rest of the goods were either sold by the managers at expensive prices or they were taken to their homes for emergency use without even taking permission of 'Real Ration Card Holder.'
+During the COVID-19 pandemic Lockdown, free food was distributed everywhere, but inflation also increased.
+Reach of ration cards grew, many people also benefited, but the condition of tea garden workers of Assam worsened.
+Ration cards of many labourers were made, but they did not get dietary supplements like others get.
+Some people got little, and the rest of the goods were either sold by the managers at high prices or taken to their homes for emergency use without even taking permission of 'Real Ration Card Holder.'
 The work of those people was also stopped.
-So, the wages they earned during normal days were also stopped or they were rewarded with deducted amount by ignoring their hard work.
-Despite the complete lockdown, tea plantation workers continued to work at some places as it was the peak plucking season.
-If any of them got corona-like illness and it started spreading then it would be difficult to rectify the situation because they don't have proper health infrastructure, proper quarantine facilities and proper availability of testing as well as treatment.
+So, the wages they earned during regular days were also stopped, or they were rewarded with the deducted amount by ignoring their hard work.
+Despite the complete Lockdown, tea plantation workers continued to work at some places as it was the peak plucking season.
+If any of them got a corona-like illness and it started spreading, then it would be difficult to rectify the situation because they don't have proper health infrastructure, proper quarantine facilities, proper availability of testing, and treatment.

 There are also about 65 lakh people in Assam who are originally residents of North India.
 These tribal people who work in the tea garden live in different parts of Assam and are also voters here.
-Not only Adivasis, but there are other people here who are originally from North India but have been living in Assam for years.
-But many of them are still deprived of social and economic rights.
-Because of which all these people are living with various problems.
+Not only Adivasis but there are other people here who are originally from North India but have been living in Assam for years.
+But many of them are still deprived of social and economic rights because all these people live with various problems.
 Over 90% of the tea workers are either scheduled tribes or scheduled castes, ethnicity, class and resource hierarchy.
-They used to face racism because of their caste, appearance and mainly because of their non-Assamese identity and this racism sometimes turns into violence as well.
-It increases especially since illegal bengali migrants have increased their presence in Assam.
+They used to face racism because of their caste, appearance and mainly because of their non-Assamese identity, and this racism sometimes turns into violence as well.
+It increases significantly since illegal Bengali migrants have increased their presence in Assam.